6exagon/manybusesaway/README.md

 Kitsap Transit:
 - `400` through `501` are the Kitsap Fast Ferries.
 For some reason, each ferry to Seattle has a different number going in each direction.
 - `600` through `638` are the [Worker/Driver](https://www.kitsaptransit.com/service/workerdriver-buses) buses, serving Naval Base Kitsap.
 These are permissible to ride as a civilian.
+They were only very recently added to OneBusAway, which is convenient.
 - `800` through `807` are the various Dial-A-Ride services Kitsap Transit provides, included because they're classified as regular routes by the agency, though only some of them have regular schedules.

 ### License